I’m talking about growth and producing more muscle for you, here.

 5. Avoid junk food.
 Enough said!

 Meals need to suit you and your physical goals.
 Understand YOU.
 Find the most appropriate solution.
 If you can’t do it yourself, find someone who can help.
 It may just reduce the risk of disappointment.

-8. Within a half hour of finishing your workout, have a liquid easily digested meal (high in protein) and then have a balanced solid-food meal in the next couple of hours.
+Within a half hour of finishing your workout, have a liquid easily digested meal (high in protein) and then have a balanced solid-food meal in the next couple of hours.